A2rae/CVData/data/characters/ETRP.md

 *A freelance weapon engineer under the Unnamed & Co, and the Protagonist of the Central AU.
 While he may look intimidating and has a cold front, that is a far-fetched assumption about his personality, as he is by far the least sour or bitter of all characters around, being accommodating and quite sweet and especially self-sacrificial towards people he cares about.
 But this doesn’t undermine his intelligence in his fields of study and his questionable hobbies of destruction.
 Also a little too proficient in fighting to not be trained in physical warfare before…*

+*(Extra Note: Previously 03 of the X10 Special Operations Squad and its lead gunner.)*